Drake Stadium (1904)

 Drake Stadium was a stadium in Des Moines, Iowa.
 Originally named Haskins Field, for the son of a primary donor, stadium opened on October 8, 1904 with the University of Iowa winning 17–0 over Drake.
-The original name of the stadium was Haskins Field, but it was changed to Drake Stadium in 1910 at the request of the Haskins.
-This is not to be confused with the current Drake Stadium built in 1925.
+The name of the stadium was changed to Drake Stadium in 1910 at the request of the Haskins.
+It is distinct from the existing Drake Stadium built in 1925.

 In 1907, renovations occurred that added seating, bringing the total to 6,700 and a drainage system was also added.
-Haskins Field was originally expected to be able to hold 40,000 fans if expanded to its maximum capacity.
+Haskins Field had been expected to be able to hold 40,000 fans if expanded to its maximum capacity.

 Subsequent additions led to a total capacity of 12,000 prior to its closure and demolition.